Native American Church: National organizational structure

-There are other tribal specific offshoots of both umbrella chapters, notably the Navajo, with major chapters in both states representing both the original charter and the NAC of North America.
+There are other tribal-specific offshoots of both umbrella chapters, notably the Navajo, with major chapters in both states representing both the original charter and the NAC of North America.

 Ceremony and roles

 Followers of the Native American Church have differing ceremonies, celebrations, and ways of practicing their religion.
-For example, among the Teton Sioux, the Cross Fire group uses the Bible for sermons, which are rejected by the Half Moon followers, though they each teach a similar Christian morality.
+For example, among the Lakota, the Cross-fire group uses the Bible for sermons, which the Half-Moon followers reject, even though they each teach a similar Christian morality.
 Ceremonies commonly last all night, beginning Saturday evening and ending early Sunday morning.
 Scripture reading, prayer, singing, and drumming are included.
-In general, the Native American Church believes in one supreme God, the Great Spirit.
+In general, the Native American Church believes in one supreme God, the Great Spirit, and the Trinity (God, Jesus, and the Holy Ghost), which is represented by the three leaders present in Half-Moon rituals.

-Ceremonies are generally held in a tipi and require a priest, pastor, or elder to conduct the service.
-The conductor is referred to as the Roadman.
-The Roadman is assisted by a Fireman, whose task is to care for the holy fireplace, making sure that it burns consistently all night.
-The Roadman may use a prayer staff, a beaded and feathered gourd, a small drum, cedar, and his eagle feather as a means for conducting services.
+Ceremonies are generally held in a tipi and services must be conducted by a priest, pastor, or elder, known as the Roadman.
+The Roadman is assisted by a Fireman, who cares for the holy fireplace, ensuring it burns consistently all night.
+The Roadman may use a prayer staff, a beaded and feathered gourd, a small drum, cedar, and his eagle feather to conduct services.
 The Roadman's wife or other female relative prepares four sacramental foods and the "second breakfast" that are part of the church services.
 Her part takes place very early, between 4:30 and 5:00 in the morning.
-The four sacramental foods are water, shredded beef or "sweet meat", corn mush, and some variety of berry.
-To counterbalance the bitterness of the peyote consumed during the services, the sweet foods were added later.
+The four sacramental foods are water, shredded beef or "sweet meat," corn mush, and a variety of berries.
+The sweet foods were added later to counterbalance the bitterness of the peyote consumed during the services.
 The second breakfast is like a typical American breakfast.
 It generally includes boiled eggs, toast, hash brown potatoes, coffee, and juice.
 This meal is served well after sunrise and just prior to the closing of the church services.

-Church services are not regular Sunday occurrences but are held in accordance with special requests by a family for celebrating a birthday, or for a memorial or funeral service.
-Services begin at sundown on either a Friday or Saturday evening and end at sunrise.
+Church services are not regular Sunday occurrences but are conducted upon special request by a family, whether to celebrate a birthday, or hold a memorial or funeral service.
+Services begin at sundown on a Friday or Saturday evening and end at sunrise.
 Thus, a participant "sits up" all night, giving up a full night's rest as part of a small sacrifice to the Holy Spirit and Jesus.

-The church services culminate in a feast for the whole community the following day.
-Because peyote is a stimulant, all of the participating members are wide awake, so they, too, attend the feast.
-The need for sleep is generally felt in the late afternoon, particularly after the feast.
-Gifts are given to the Roadman and all his helpers by the sponsoring family at the feast to show deep appreciation for all his hard work.
+The church service ends the following day with a feast for the whole community, attended by all the participating members who are wide awake due to peyote, a stimulant.
+They generally do not feel the need to sleep until late afternoon, particularly after the feast.
+The sponsoring family the gives gifts to the Roadman and all his helpers to show their deep appreciation for their work.

-Common reasons for holding a service include the desire to cure illness, birthday celebrations, Christian holidays, school graduations, and other significant life events.
+Common reasons for holding a service include the desire to cure illness, birthday celebrations, Christian holidays (such as Easter or Christmas), school graduations, and other significant life events.